sequelize/sequelize/docs/manual/other-topics/typescript.md

 }
 ```

-Important things to know about `AttributesOf` & `CreationAttributes` work: They will select all declared properties of the class except:
+Important things to know about `InferAttributes` & `InferCreationAttributes` work: They will select all declared properties of the class except:

 - Static fields and methods.
 - Methods (anything whose type is a function).
 - Those whose type uses the branded type `NonAttribute`.
-- Those excluded by using AttributesOf like this: `AttributesOf<User, { omit: 'properties' | 'to' | 'omit' }>`.
+- Those excluded by using AttributesOf like this: `InferAttributes<User, { omit: 'properties' | 'to' | 'omit' }>`.
 - Those declared by the Model superclass (but not intermediary classes!).
   If one of your attributes shares the same name as one of the properties of `Model`, change its name.
   Doing this is likely to cause issues anyway.
 - Getter & setters are not automatically excluded.
 Set their return / parameter type to `NonAttribute`,
   or add them to `omit` to exclude them.

-`CreationAttributes` works the same way as `AttributesOf` with one exception: Properties typed using the `CreationOptional` type
+`InferCreationAttributes` works the same way as `AttributesOf` with one exception: Properties typed using the `CreationOptional` type
 will be marked as optional.

 You only need to use `CreationOptional` & `NonAttribute` on class instance fields or getters.